You Are Going to Get COVID Again … And Again … And Again

 Almost no one can expect to avoid the virus altogether, but that doesn’t mean we can’t limit our exposures.
 It’s true that the body’s bulwarks against infection tend to erode rather rapidly; it’s true that this virus is very good at splintering into variants and subvariants that can hop over many of the antibodies we make.
 But the rhythm of reinfection isn’t just about the durability of immunity or the pace of viral evolution.
 It’s also about our actions and policies, and whether they allow the pathogen to transmit and evolve.
 Strategies to avoid infection—to make it as infrequent as possible, for as many people as possible—remain options, in the form of vaccination, masking, ventilation, paid sick leave, and more.
 “There are still very good reasons” to keep exposures few and far between, Landon, of the University of Chicago, told me.
 Putting off reinfection creates fewer opportunities for harm: The dice are less likely to land on severe disease (or chronic illness) when they’re rolled less often overall.
 It also buys us time to enhance our understanding of the virus, and improve our tools to fight it.
 “The more we know about COVID when we get COVID,” the better off we’ll be, she said.

 SARS-CoV-2 may yet become another common-cold coronavirus, no more likely to screw with its hosts the fifth time it infects them than the first.
 But that’s no guarantee.
 The outlooks of the experts I spoke with spanned the range from optimism to pessimism, though all agreed that uncertainty loomed.
-Until we know more, none seemed too eager to gamble with the virus—or with their own health.
+Until we know more, none were keen to gamble with the virus—or with their own health.
 Any reinfection will likely still pose a threat, “even if it’s not the worst-case scenario,” Abdool Karim told me.
 “I wouldn’t want to put myself in that position.”